This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 We're visiting my husband's parents soon, and I thought it would be fun to surprise Gene with something special for Father's Day.

 If you're looking for Father's Day cookie ideas, then I think you're going to love this easy gift, too!

 Easy DIY Father's Day Gift Idea

-This yummy gift was so simple to put together (it makes a great last minute, easy DIY Father's Day gift idea!), and I know Gene is going to love these delicious Salted Caramel Pretzel Cookies.
+This yummy present was so simple to put together (it makes a great last minute gift idea!), and I know Gene is going to love these delicious Salted Caramel Pretzel Cookies.
 They are amazing!

 Want to make this fun gift for your dad?
 Here's what you'll need:

 - wide-mouth mason jar (or another jar with a large rim) - Use a 16-ounce jar for few cookies, or a larger 32-ounce jar for more treats.